MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 ## Link expirations

-This section allows you to specify the number of days your survey will be open after you send the survey invitation.
+You can specify the number of days your survey will be open after you send the survey invitation.

 The available setting is: